digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 > For EAI Wire Color, this is the "universal standard" colors within an aftermarket loom wiring harness.
 Colors in brackets are based on a rewiring loom kit from [Aerpro](../../Credits.md#information-cross-referencing), Product code `711053`
 {: .block-note}

+> Wire colors may not be accurate, these colors are derived from a Series 1 car so may not be representative of Series 2 or 3 vehicles
+{: .block-note}

 | Pin # | Function | EAI Wire Color | Wire Color
 | --- | --- | --- | -- |
 | 01 | Constant 12v | Yellow | Yellow/Grey |